 In international commercial arbitration, an arbitrator can be challenged:

-- in circumstances that give rise to justifiable doubts as to his or her impartiality or independence; or
+- in circumstances that give rise to justifiable doubts as to their impartiality or independence; or

-- when he or she fails to meet the requirements agreed on by the parties to the arbitration agreement.
+- when they fail to meet the requirements agreed on by the parties to the arbitration agreement.

-An arbitrator can be challenged by the party who appointed him or her or participated in his or her appointment only for reasons that came to the party’s attention after the arbitrator’s appointment.
+An arbitrator can be challenged by the party who appointed them or participated in their appointment only for reasons that came to the party’s attention after the arbitrator’s appointment.